 - For the microwave: In a large bowl, combine the basic buckwheat combo.
 Cover and microwave on high for 3 minutes.
 Stir in any mix-ins, microwave an additional minute.
 Allow to stand for 1 minute then top with desired toppings.

-- How do I make it overnight? – Simply throw everything together (basic buckwheat + any mix ins and/or spices) stir to combine, and place it in the fridge overnight.
+- Overnight: Simply throw everything together (basic buckwheat + any mix ins and/or spices) stir to combine, and place it in the fridge overnight.
 That’s it!
 In the morning, take it out and top with your desired toppings.

 Buckwheat Recipe Inspiration